-Jodikere is amidst the Satyamangalam forest at the border of Karnataka and Tamil Nadu.
+Jodikere is located amidst the Satyamangalam forest at the border of Karnataka and Tamil Nadu.
 Jodikere is accessible only by walk/trek.
-The name in Kannada means twin lakes.
+The name in Kannada translates to twin lakes.
 This is because of the twin lakes that are present near the Jodikere anti-pouching camp.
-This camp is located in the middle of the dense forest which is home to a lot of wild animals like Indian Gaur, Spotted Deer, Cheetal, Sambar Deer, Wild Boar, Sloth Bear etc.

 One of the lakes that form “Jodikere”

-The trekking to and camping at Jodikere used to be organized by Mystery Trails (www.mysterytrails.com but now the site doesn’t exist).
+The trekking to and camping at Jodikere used to be organized by Mystery Trails (Their site doesn’t exist anymore).
 This is a two day trek that was organized.
-On the first day, we have to trek from BedaguLi to Jodikere.
-Jodikere has a anti-pouching camp, where we can stay for the night at a small building.
+On the first day, the trek starts from BedaguLi to Jodikere.
+Jodikere has a anti-pouching camp, where we can stay for the night in a small building.
 The building has just two rooms and nothing more!
 Then next day, the trek starts from Jodikere and we trek to Bylore.
 The trek starts from BedaguLi everyday at 2:30 PM.
 Hence you should plan to reach BedaguLi atleast by 2:00 PM.

 Trek starting point: Forest office at BedaguLi